danexistsmaybe/EthicsWebsite/_casestudy/contents/3-AI.md

 ---

 ## Open Source AI
-*The current state of AI, and how Deepseek is different*

 Throughout 2024, AI primarily remained closed source, and big tech was making increasingly aggressive moves to secure its investments and dominate the industry.
 The industry ecosystem was primarily composed of three layers, with smaller AI startups leading the charge, tech giants -- primarily Microsoft, Google, and Amazon -- investing billions and performing the majority of computation, and, finally, a small, open source group of investors and platforms that lag far behind.
 On the surface, it may appear as though the prominence of smaller startups points to competitive diversity within the artificial intelligence industry, but one event in November of 2023 year demonstrated how this is not true \[Make No Mistake...\].

 In late November, Sam Altman, who remains at the helm as OpenAI's CEO today, was fired by the board and then rehired a few days later.
 His removal followed from an inherent fission in the company, one that began all the way back in 2019.
 One year prior, Elon Musk, a prominent backer of the startup, quit the board and stopped his funding.
 At this point, the company broke away from its non-profit, independent, ideal-focused roots -- at least in part -- and established a for-profit wing that was open to investment. ...
 Continue to explain how big tech has a strangle-hold on the startups \[NPR article\].